ljunggren/boozang-docs/README.md

 ![feature-tab](images/feature-tab.png)

-Just as modules act as containers for tests, features works as containers for scenarios.
-Features can either be created directly in Boozang, or imported from a feature file.
+Just as modules act as containers for tests, features work as containers for scenarios.
+Features can either be created directly in Boozang or imported from a feature file.

 ### Importing feature files

-To import features simply click "Import Feature".
+To import features, click "Import Feature".
 Bozang supports two types of imports

 - Import from test
 - Import from file